 - All individuals under 25 years who have never received a dose of MenC vaccine are eligible to receive MenACWY vaccination.

 If you haven’t had the vaccination, or had it as a child and may require a booster, please contact the Student Medical Centre or your GP.
 Of course, the vaccination won’t protect you against other strains of the disease.
 It is therefore very important to remain vigilant whether you have been vaccinated or not.
 Early diagnosis and treatment are the best defence against this serious disease.
-Find out more about about protecting yourself against Meningitis (pdf 329kb).
+Find out more about about protecting yourself against meningitis and septicaemia on the NHS website, FAQs on Men ACWY vaccine and the NHS Men ACWY vaccination leaflet (pdf 329kb).

 - severe headache

 - stiff neck